Invictable/HytaleSchematicLoader/README.md

 Add schematics to mods -> cc.invic_schematic-loader -> schematics
 Restart server after adding new schematics

+## Compiling

+run shadowJar under Gradlew tasks.
+Using build will appear to work but schematics will not load.

 ## Material Conversions

 Legacy Schematics map from id:data to namespace:itemname.